Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to put up more than 66.5 points in three of eight games this season.
+- Alabama has combined with its opponents to score more than 67 points in three of eight games this season.

-- LSU has combined with its opponents to score more than 66.5 points in two games this season.
+- LSU and its opponents have combined to score more than 67 points in two games this season.

-- The two teams combine to average 76.4 points per game, 9.9 more than the total in this contest.
+- The combined points per game average of the two teams, 76.4, is 9.4 points more than Saturday's over/under.

-- The 49.4 combined points per game that these two squads have allowed this season are 17.1 fewer than the 66.5 over/under in this contest.
+- The 49.4 combined points per game that these two squads have allowed this season are 17.6 fewer than the 67 total in this contest.

 Alabama Stats and Trends

-- Alabama is 5-2 against the spread and 6-1 overall when the team churns out more than 408.5 yards.
+- In games that Alabama totals over 408.5 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Crimson Tide have six giveaways this season, while the Tigers have 11 takeaways .
+- The Crimson Tide have turned the ball over six times this season, five fewer than the Tigers have forced (11).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.